 No matter what budget method you choose, you want to find a way to budget you’re comfortable with so you’ll stick with it.

-Here are the best of the best budget templates for you to customize for your own needs.
+Here are the best budget templates for you to customize for your own needs:

 Best Online Budgeting Templates

 Life is so busy so I’m always looking for more efficient ways to manage my money.
-This is why I prefer to budgeting on my phone using a free budgeting tracking app.
+This is why I prefer to budget on my phone using a free budgeting tracking app.

-In addition to using Mint since 2010, I’ve also been using Personal Capital just as long.
-You might be wondering why I’d choose to use both Mint and Personal Capital and the reason is because they both have different strengths.
+In addition to using Mint since 2010, I’ve also been using Personal Capital for just as long.
+You might be wondering why I’d choose to use both Mint and Personal Capital and the reason is that they both have different strengths.

 While Mint is a great spending and budget tracker, Personal Capital has a lot more features and allows me to also track my investing portfolio performance, as well as the strength of my investing strategy.